Office landscape: Initial Reception

 The first company to be commissioned by Quickborner was Bertelsmann, a German publishing company.
 They worked together for two years transforming the space into an appropriate solution.
 But once they did, other European companies began scrambling to transform their own offices to this new, open, human-centered alternative.
 “Within a few years, office landscapes were blooming in Sweden” as well as “across the English Channel and Atlantic”.

 A large pull for these adopters of Bürolandschaft was its affordability.
 Since no permanent partitions or walls needed to be constructed, the adaptable partitions made it very easy to deal with changes, whether it be upsizing or downsizing of employees.

 Impact

 An early advocate for Bürolandschaft in America was Robert Propst, who was hired as the head of the research wing of the furniture company Herman Miller 1958.
 He had been developing ideas of flexible office space design in the U.S around the same time as the Schnelle brothers in Germany.
-His concept, known as Action Office, was a flexible work environment that aimed to pair the adaptability and openness of Bürolandschaft with more privacy and personalization for employees.
+His concept was a flexible work environment known as Action Office that aimed to pair the adaptability and openness of Bürolandschaft with more privacy and personalization for employees.